Bedrock-OSS/bedrock-wiki/docs/world-generation/biomes.md

 }
 ```

-> Invalid JSON — like with all aspects of addons — causes a biome definition to fail; that biome will not generate in the world.
+> Invalid JSON — like with all aspects of add-ons — causes a biome definition to fail; that biome will not generate in the world.
 Unfortunately, no error will be thrown.
 A JSON validator and/or syntax highlighter easily makes this a non-problem.

 #### Format Version